Measures Target Activity That Exploits Workers, Damages Overall State Economy

 Under current law, employers found guilty of misclassification may be deemed ineligible for public contracts for a three-year period.
 The bill would enhance the law by requiring employers within the construction industry to post notification of workers’ rights, including the right to unemployment benefits, minimum wage, overtime pay, protection from retaliation and other federal and state workplace protections in a location accessible to all employees.
 The notice, an individual copy of which shall be provided to each employee, also must include contact information for authorities that workers may reach to report violations or ask questions regarding their rights.
 Employers who fail to post and distribute the required notice would be subject to a penalty of $1,500 for a first offense and up to $5,000 for any subsequent violations within a five-year period.

 The second measure (AR-194) would urge the governor to allocate $250,000 to increase prevailing wage enforcement staff within the Division of Wage and Hour Compliance (WHC) in the Department of Labor and Workforce Development.
-Assembly Democrats worked to include this allocation in a Democratic budget focused on rebuilding the middle class and reducing poverty in New Jersey.
+As chair of the Assembly Budget Committee, Schaer worked to include this allocation in a Democratic budget focused on rebuilding the middle class and reducing poverty in New Jersey.
 The governor rejected it in June via a line-item veto.

 WHC field representatives inspect workplaces, interview workers, obtain records and examine the facts of wage complaints to ensure that workers and employers act in accordance with state labor laws.
 A 30 percent reduction in staffing within the division over the last decade has led to less stringent enforcement of these laws, including the “New Jersey Prevailing Wage Act.”
 Because penalties collected from violators of the law fund WHC, the reduction in staff – and thus collections – makes it difficult to pursue penalties and hire additional employees, which perpetuates unenforcement.

-The prevailing wage, or the wage rate paid by virtue of collective bargaining agreements by entities employing a majority of workers within the construction industry subject to the agreements, sets a wage floor that attracts better workers and ultimately yields higher productivity, the sponsors said.
-Moreover, these workers tend to spend their earnings in their own communities, which benefits the local economy, they noted.
+The prevailing wage, or the wage rate paid by virtue of collective bargaining agreements by entities employing a majority of workers within the construction industry subject to the agreements, sets a wage floor that attracts better workers and ultimately yields higher productivity, Schaer said.
+Moreover, these workers tend to spend their earnings in their own communities, which benefits the local economy, he noted.